andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 ## Introduction
-In a [previous post]({{< ref "/blog/boardgames_part_one.md" >}}) I described a data download from [boardgamegeek.com](https://boardgamegeek.com/) (BGG) on Sep 19, 2022.
+In a [previous post]({{< ref "/blog/boardgames_part_one.md" >}}) I described a data download from [boardgamegeek.com](https://boardgamegeek.com/) (BGG).
 In this post, I'll describe an exploratory data analysis on this data set by:
 1) Describing an investigation into the "geek rating" of a boardgame, and using this geek rating to narrow the scope of boardgames I look at.
-2) Give an overview of general characteristics of this boardgame dataset.
+2) Giving an overview of general characteristics of this boardgame dataset.
-3) Answer the question "Are we in a golden age of boardgames?" by looking at how boardgame ratings have changed over time.
+3) Answering the question "Are we in a golden age of boardgames?" by examining how boardgame ratings have changed over time.

 ## Overview of Data
 During the data download, I split boardgame data into three parts: